Meat inspection procedures: incisions, information, and health marks

 Sources

-Draft Commission Implementing Regulation laying down uniform practical arrangements for the performance of official controls on products of animal origin intended for human consumption
+Commission Implementing Regulation (EU) 2025/1447 laying down uniform practical arrangements for the performance of official controls on products of animal origin intended for human consumption

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.

-EU to amend certain requirements for meat inspection and health marks
+EU amends certain requirements for meat inspection and health marks

-Draft Commission Implementing Regulation laying down uniform practical arrangements for the performance of official controls on products of animal origin intended for human consumption
+Commission Implementing Regulation (EU) 2025/1447 laying down uniform practical arrangements for the performance of official controls on products of animal origin intended for human consumption

 What is changing and why?

-To reduce the risk of cross-contamination, the EU proposes to change meat inspection rules.
-The proposed new Regulation states that post-mortem inspections of meat (veal, beef, lamb, sheep, goats, horses, and pigs) should only use the specific incisions and palpations relevant to abnormalities found by inspectors, rather than all incisions and palpations.
+To reduce the risk of cross-contamination, the European Union (EU) has changed its meat inspection rules.
+This new Regulation states that post-mortem inspections of meat (veal, beef, lamb, sheep, goats, horses, and pigs) should only use the specific incisions and palpations relevant to the abnormalities found by inspectors, rather than all incisions and palpations.

 Following inspections, inspectors must apply health marks to meat to indicate it is fit for consumption.
-The current rules refer only to meat from slaughterhouses; these rules will be extended to include meat from game-handling establishments.
+This obligation previously applied to slaughterhouses, and is now extended to include meat from game-handling establishments.

 Timeline